MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/principles.md

 # Experience Optimization design principles

 The **design principles** are intended to provide guidance for aspects of Experience Optimization that you should consider throughout the development lifecycle.
 Start with the recommended approaches and **justify the benefits for a set of requirements**.
-After you set your strategy, drive actions by using the [Experience Optimization checklist](./checklist.md).
+After you set your strategy, drive actions by using the [**Experience Optimization checklist**](./checklist.md).

 ## Design for the user